-I’m Dr Tom Crick, a Senior Lecturer in Computer Science (and Director of Undergraduate Admissions) in the Department of Computing & Information Systems at Cardiff Metropolitan University, having previously spent a number of years in the Department of Computer Science at the University of Bath.
-My research interests lie at the hardware/software interface and the performance of each: compilers and code optimisation, concurrency and multicore processors, high performance computing and programming language design and implementation.
-I am also interested in the broader research area of knowledge representation and reasoning: intelligent systems and declarative problem solving (especially Answer Set Programming).
+I’m Dr Tom Crick, currently a Senior Lecturer in Computing Science and Director of Undergraduate Studies in the Department of Computing & Information Systems at Cardiff Metropolitan University, having previously spent a number of years in the Department of Computer Science at the University of Bath.
+I’m a 2014 HEA National Teaching Fellow.

-- Trustee and Member of BCS Council, the strategic advisory body of BCS, The Chartered Institute for IT.
-I am also Chair of the BCS Young Professionals Group.
+- Trustee of BCS, The Chartered Institute for IT.
+I am also Chair of BCS in Wales and Chair of the BCS Young Professionals Group.

-- Trustee and Member of the Board of Directors of the Campaign for Science & Engineering, the leading independent advocate for science and engineering in the UK.
+- Trustee and sit on the board of directors of the Campaign for Science & Engineering, the leading independent advocate for science and engineering in the UK.

-- Member of the Welsh Government’s National Digital Learning Council, which provides expert guidance on the use of digital technology in teaching and learning in Wales.
+- Member of the Welsh Government’s National Digital Learning Council, which provides expert advice on the use of digital technology in education in Wales.

 - Member of the National Assembly for Wales Cross-Party Group on Science & Technology, which aims to raise awareness amongst Assembly Members of important developments in STEM, both technological and educational, and how policy issues impact upon these areas.